 That's the first time I've been asked that.

-And and the answer is it would depend upon what the intent of the people doing it was.
+And the answer is it would depend upon what the intent of the people doing it was.

-Lots of people smash their cell phones so they're not resold on the secondary market, and your personal stuff ends up in somebody else's hands.
+Lots of people smash their cell phones so they're not resold on the secondary market and your personal stuff ends up in somebody else's hands.

 But if you smash your cell phone knowing that investigators want it and that they've cut a subpoena for it, for example, that is a different thing and can be obstruction of justice.

-The law requires intent.
+The law requires intent?

-Was there clarity under your leadership about talking to the press about the issue of leaks about who could authorize people to discuss things with reporters?
+While you were director of the FBI, and he was your deputy, was there clarity under your leadership about talking to the press, about the issue of leaks, about who could authorize people to discuss things with reporters?

 I think so.